 In 2013 the 7th Environmental Action Programme (7th EAP) to 2020 "Living well, within the limits of our planet" was published (European Parliament 2013).
-It made clear reference to food waste, demanding an EU strategy against food waste, more cooperation with Member States, and measures to increase use of food waste in composting and AD (Article 37), a review of existing legislation and the set up of public campaigns (Article 43).
+It made clear reference to food waste, demanding an EU strategy against food waste, more cooperation with Member States, and measures to increase use of food waste in composting and AD (Article 37)13, a review of existing legislation and the set up of public campaigns (Article 43).
 Finally it generally requires to improve environmental integration and policy coherence, as later also demanded by the European Court of Auditors in 2016 (Article 89).

-&lt;sup>12 For more on National Waste Prevention Programmes in the WFD, see chapter 0
+12 For more on National Waste Prevention Programmes in the WFD, see chapter 0

-&lt;sup>13 "The Commission should present a comprehensive strategy to combat unnecessary food waste and work with Member States in the fight against excessive food waste generation.
+13 "The Commission should present a comprehensive strategy to combat unnecessary food waste and work with Member States in the fight against excessive food waste generation.
 Measures to increase composting and anaerobic digestion of discarded food, as appropriate, would be helpful in this regard."

 In 2014 the European Commission put forward an initial circular economy package.
 The package contained four legislative proposals and an action plan for the circular economy, entitled "Towards a circular economy: A zero waste programme for Europe" (COM 2014/0398).
 The legislative proposal on waste and the action plan included a food waste target of at least 30 % reduction by 2025 and a definition of "food waste" as part of the proposed Waste Framework Directive.
-However, in March 2015 the Commission withdrew the legislative proposal on waste included in that package and replaced the Action Plan from the previous Barroso II Commission.
+However, in March 2015 the Commission withdrew the legislative proposal on waste included in that package and replaced the Action Plan from the previous Barroso II Commission14.
 The new Circular Economy Package was presented in December 2015.
 The 2015 Action Plan is entitled "Closing the loop" (European Commission 2014c).
-It identifies food waste reduction - this time referring to the meanwhile adopted food waste goals laid down in the global 2030 Sustainable Development Goals (SDG) (see chapter 4.2).
+It identifies food waste as a priority area for action and reconfirms the EU's commitment to food waste reduction - this time referring to the meanwhile adopted food waste goals laid down in the global 2030 Sustainable Development Goals (SDG) (see chapter 4.2).